 The EURO1 high value payment system will also migrate to ISO 20022 in the same timeframe as TARGET2.

 ISO 20022 cross-border

-The migration to ISO 20022 for cross-border payments and cash reporting messages is set to start in November 2021.
+The migration to ISO 20022 for cross-border payments and cash reporting messages is set to start at the end of 2022.
 The migration will change the way banks exchange cross-border payment instructions and reports.

 Why choose SWIFT for your European MI projects?

 Reuse established technology footprint in IT back-office and operations front-office Reuse messaging protocols for market infrastructures in Europe and worldwide Multiple levels of resiliency for Application to Application (A2A) and User to Application (U2A) Strong track record of operational excellence

 SWIFT is the registration authority for ISO 20022 The migration is orchestrated by the SWIFT community SWIFT maintains standards in regional and global working groups

 Keep an end-to-end view on payment transactions across market infrastructures and correspondent banking Track payment transit times and fees via the gpi tracker Use SWIFT’s value added services (validation, translation, integration and testing) to support your projects end-to-end